GTAmodding/gta3script-specs/SPECIFICATION.md

 An identifier should not end with a `:` character.

-**Semantics**

-The type of a variable is TODO.

-The type of a string identifier is a text label.

-The type of a string constant is a constant.

-The type of a label identifier is a label.

-TODO explain semantics better (also note how string identifier cannot start with `$`).

 ### String Literals

 A string literal holds a string delimited by quotation marks.